deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 ### Restaking on Eigenlayer

 The staked `ETH` associated with `eETH` is restaked onchain using the Eigenlayer protocol.
-EtherFi delegates their staked `ETH` to _Eigenlayer Operators_, those operators can choose which _Eigenlayer AVS_ they will operate for.
-EtherFi currently uses an implementation that could not lead to the _loss of user funds_ or _loss of unclaimed yield_ because there is no slashing of funds, as discussed in the [dependencies](#dependencies) section.
+The staked `ETH` associated with `eETH` is restaked onchain using the Eigenlayer protocol.
+The restaked ETH is then delegated to EtherFi aligned _Operators_ which choose the _AVSs_ for which they provide compute.

 We analysed the Eigenlayer protocol to be of Stage 0 in a [dedicated report](/protocols/eigenlayer/ethereum#dependencies).
 However, the Eigenlayer protocol would be classified as Stage 1 if the criteria _Accessibility_ was ignored.
 Since EtherFi interacts programmatically with Eigenlayer, _Accessibility_ does not affect its centralization risks as a dependency.
 The Stage 1 equivalent dependency impacts EtherFi's own score and limits it to a _Medium_ centralization risk for the _Autonomy_ dimension.